Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 ### 1.5 Test a Specific MOTR Version using CORX-S3 Server

-Let's say there is a version change in the Motr repository, and you want to skip re-installing the S3 Server.
-You can do so by using specific Motr commits and test the same on your S3 Server.
+Let's say you want to test a specific version of the Motr repository using CORTX-S3 Server.
+You can do so by retriving the commit-id of the Motr version and run the following commands on the S3 Server:

-1. You'll need to copy the commit-id of your Motr code.
-You can search for specific commit-ids using:

-    `$ git log`

- While viewing the log, to find the next commit, type `/^commit`, then use `n` and `N` to move to the next or previous commit.
-To search for the previous commit, use `?^commit`.
-2. You'll have to work out of the main directory of your S3 Server repository.
+:page_with_curl: **Note:** You'll have to work out of the main directory of your S3 Server repository.

+1. Copy the commit-id of your Motr code.
-3. Run `$ cd third_party/motr`.
+2. Run the command: `$ cd third_party/motr`
-4. Paste the commit-id shown below:
+4. Paste the commit-id as shown below:

    `$ git checkout Id41cd2b41cb77f1d106651c267072f29f8c81d0f`